 The course assumes no prior knowledge of law.
 Reading, writing, and other expectations are commensurate with an upper-division history course.
 Reading averages approximately 60 pages weekly and includes primary documents (those written at that time) and secondary works (approximately 3 books, a few book chapters, and several challenging articles).
 Assignments TBD, but will include essays as either exams or papers and total 3 or 4 for the semester.
 Papers will be no longer than 5 pages.
 Attendance, reading, and participation are required.
-Prerequisite: U3 or U4 status.
+Pre-requisite: U3 or U4 status.
 Advisory prerequisite: History 103 (U.S. history to 1877).
-An EXP+ option will be available.

-SBC: SBS+, HFA+
+HISTORY 383 SBC: SBS+, HFA+